ppkgtmm/bank-churn-prediction/README.md

 <img width=900 src="https://user-images.githubusercontent.com/57994731/168348130-19bf7d40-0140-4b78-bd15-00be5e3a6675.png" />

-In the DAG diagram above, firstly the data, which was already split during project set up, is loaded to a temporary directory created before.
-Categorical features to be used are selected based on train set and meanwhile output directories to store results from preprocessing are created.
-After that in parallel, preprocessors are created, data are preprocessed and both data and preprocessors are saved to corresponding output directories for reuse.
-Lastly, a couple of tasks are executed for freeing up the disk space.
+Initially, input data which has already been split during project set up was loaded.
+Then, categorical features to be used for model training were selected based on train set.
+Afterwards in parallel, preprocessors to be validated were created and the input datasets were preprocessed with each type of preprocessors.
+Both preprocessors and data were saved to subdirectories separated by type of preprocessor inside output folder for reuse.
+Lastly, a couple of tasks were executed for freeing up the disk space.

 ## Modeling and tuning